stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc/in_depth_analysis_roles.rst

 A large application is composed of many different triads, each ideally decoupled from the others, except at the Model level.

+    The view uses the controller as a "strategy" for its handling policy with respect to user events.
+While technically the view could change Controller in agreement to the Strategy pattern, in practice this never happens.
+View and controller are tightly connected and remain so for the whole lifetime of the triad.
+Eventually, the controller is acted upon to modify its behavior, but it is never replaced altogether for a different one.